When Baby Arrives Early – How Employers Can Help

 The more flexibility, support, and understanding you can show to parents of premature babies, the less they have to worry about.

 • Mum is on maternity leave but may be spending a lot of that time in hospital.
 I lost half my maternity leave this way.
-My employer offered me extra unpaid leave when the maternity leave was over.
+In 2013 I was fortunate that my employer offered me extra unpaid leave when the maternity leave was over.
 That was invaluable.
+12 weeks of additional paid leave to bond, settle in at home, feel normal(ish) at last and simply enjoy being new parents will be a lifeline to many families.

 • Don’t forget Dad!
-Research shows that the mental health of dads of premature babies suffers too.
+Research shows that the mental health of Dads of premature babies suffers too.
 Dad may be juggling normal family life with caring for his wife or partner and other siblings.
 Be understanding.
-He may also want extra flexibility in working patterns to visit baby in hospital.
+He may also need extra flexibility in working patterns to visit baby in hospital.

-Also, bear in mind that he may want to postpone paternity leave until baby actually comes home.
+Also, bear in mind that he will likely want to postpone taking paternity leave until baby actually comes home.

 • TOIL (Time off in lieu)